 Try it yourself

-Use the Rent vs Buy Calculator, then read the Rent vs Buy Guide for the broader framework.
+Use the Rent vs Buy Calculator, then read the Rent vs Buy Guide for the broader path.